Mustarinda

 Mustarinda is a community in the making since 2009.
 More-than-human and human bodies are tangled through the house, the sauna, the garden, the yard, the forest, its swamps and wetlands.
 Together with the permanent dwellers, the Mustarinda Association is a group of artists, housekeepers, local visitors, maintainers, repairers, builders, and researchers of all stripes - all growing roots and transitioning for shorter or longer periods.
 Their shared goal is to promote the ecological rebuilding of society, the diversity of culture and nature, and the connection between art and science.

-At the center of their activity lies contemporary art, boundary-crossing research, practical experimentation, communication, education and events.
+At the centre of their activity lies contemporary art, boundary-crossing research, practical experimentation, communication, education and events.
 The Mustarinda Association reaches towards a post-fossil culture by combining scientific knowledge and experiential artistic activity.

 Studio 2: 44 m2 + bedroom